 Janis Boos cradles the globe in her hand as she waits for the white candle it contains to be lit by Notre Dame Sister Stephanie Matcha, a case manager at Siena/Francis House and chair of the Metro Area Continuum of Care for the Homeless.

 Lisa was her friend and Boos wants to be the one to commemorate the life of a woman she knew all too briefly when Boos came in 2011 as a homeless client to the Siena/Francis House in Omaha.

-The candle lighting is an example of the kind of ceremony that will take place Dec.
+The candle lighting is an example of the kind of ceremony that took place Dec.
 20 and Dec.
 21 at all five Omaha-area shelters as the lives of Lisa and other homeless men and women who died over the past year are memorialized at ecumenical services.

 And it’s not the first time.
 Similar services have been held for the past 26 years, sponsored by the Continuum of Care, a coalition of homeless shelters and advocates for the homeless.

 Each shelter director submits for the memorial services the names of homeless clients who have passed away either in local hospitals or on the street.
 Those names are compiled and shared, and this year more than 75 people will be memorialized at each service, with prayers, songs, poems and reflections.